adammurdoch/kotlin-tools/base-plugins/README.md

 - Add browser target.
 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `library { }` block, see below for the available settings.
+- Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.
+- Adds `desktopMain` and `desktopTest` source sets for Kotlin code that is shared by JVM, macOS, Linux and Windows targets.
 - Generates a `module-info` for the JVM target.

 This uses the `net.rubygrapefruit.kmp.base-lib` plugin and adds the targets.